Why Community Banking Matters

 Community Banking Matters

 Not so long ago, banking consisted of weekly trips to the bank.
 A face-to-face meeting with smiles and “How’s your day?” conversations inside a local branch.
 Even a quick trip through the drive-thru feels like visiting a friend for a quick chat.
-Today, we under people handle most of their banking online and via our mobile app, we want to assure you that our commitment to friendly assistance is not going away.
-Being community owned and customer focused means giving our customers that local experience wherever there are.
+Today, we understand people handle most of their banking online and via our mobile app, we want to assure you that our commitment to friendly assistance is not going away.
+Being community owned and customer-focused means giving our customers that local experience wherever there are.

 If you’re already banking with a community bank, thank you.
 We appreciate it.
 Your community applauds you, too.
-However, if you’ve banking with those big guys, it’s ok.
+However, if you’ve banked with those big guys, it’s ok.
 We hope this article helped you get a better understanding of the benefits of a community bank.
 And maybe you’d consider making Great Midwest Bank your community bank.